Kalichuza/ninjaAdminScripts/Windows-ImageDeployment/README.md

 3. **Set Up the Device**:
    - Navigate through the wizard and configure device settings, network settings, and account management as needed.

-4. **Add the NinjaOne Agent**:
+4. **Add the Apps**:
-   - In the **Add applications** section, add the NinjaOne agent:
+   - In the **Add applications** section, add the app:
-     - Application Name: `NinjaOne Agent`
+     - Application Name: `App Name`
-     - Installer Path: `<letterDrive>:\Automate\Provisioning\Ninjatechmainoffice6f5c6e-5.9.9652-windows-installer.msi`
+     - Installer Path: `C:\Path\To\Installer\installer.msi`
-   - Complete the rest of the configuration and save the package.
+     - ContinueInstall: True
+     - RestartRequired: False

 5. **Export the Provisioning Package**:
-   - Save the provisioning package to the root of the WinPE partition on your USB drive.
+   - Copy the provisioning package to the the same folder as the installer msi one the USB.

 ### **Step 5: Boot and Deploy**